 |Gertrude Stein and Alice B. Toklas|

-Much has been made of Stein's longtime companion Alice B. Toklas and her hashish brownies, a recipe for which appears in The Alice B. Toklas Cookbook.
+Much has been made of Stein's longtime companion Alice B. Toklas and her hashish brownies, a recipe for which appears in The Alice B. Toklas Cookbook, published in 1954.
 When Toklas's American publisher objected to the "illegal" recipe, she feared many would assume Stein's writing happened while under the influence (which certainly seems possible, if you read it).

 Toklas disavowed knowledge of the recipe, writing in a letter to Donald Gallup on 12/19/21, "I hope you were as shocked as I was by the notice in Time of the hashish fudge.
 I was also furious until I discovered it really was in the cookbook!
 Contributed by one of Carl's most enchanting friends, Brion Gysin, so that the laugh was on me.
 Thornton said that no one would believe in my innocence as I had pulled the publicity stunt of the year, that Harper had telegraphed from London to the Attorney General to see if there would be any trouble in printing it."
 Hear Toklas reading the recipe and commenting about it in a 1963 interview.

 It's possible that Stein and Toklas were more conduits for a younger generation of partakers, like Gysin and his friend VIP Paul Bowles, who lived with Stein and Toklas for a time.
 The Lost Generation was, after all, mostly lost in liquor.
 However, among Stein's art purchases was the first painting ever sold by Marie Laurencin, which appears to be a painting of a hashish party held in 1908.